ibm-cloud-architecture/refarch-cognitive-prod-recommendations/README.md

 From a design and implementation point of view the solution illustrates how to consume a Watson Assistant workspace into [ODM Decision composer](http://ibm.biz/DecisionComposer) to prepare the object model for rule authoring.
 Use your IBM Cloud credential to connect to Decision Composer.

+*Note*: the Business Rules Service for Bluemix [has been deprecated](https://www.ibm.com/blogs/bluemix/2018/02/deprecating-business-rules-service/), and the code of this demonstration has been adapted to use the new Execution feature within Decision Composer (introduced on May 17th in V0.26).
+However, should you still want to see how the demonstration was set with the Business Rules Service, then you can do so by going to the [`bluemix-service`](https://github.com/ibm-cloud-architecture/refarch-cognitive-prod-recommendations/tree/bluemix-service) branch.

 ## Use Case
 This project shows how a customer could have a dialog with his telco operator when he wants to move.
 The chatbot will detect the intent to move, and ask questions to get the data of the move and the zipcode of the new address.
 The idea is to use the date to check if the telco provider can actually provide a transfer of service before the move date.
 And to check the available services at the destination address, so as to recommend the best product or bundle.
-So the bot gathers the data from the customer, and at a given point of the dialog, the broker will invoke a Decision Service, implemented with ODM Decision Composer, and executed using IBM Cloud Business rule service.
+So the bot gathers the data from the customer, and at a given point of the dialog, the broker will invoke a Decision Service, implemented with ODM Decision Composer, and executed using Decision Composer execution feature, on IBM Cloud.

 ![](docs/advisor_1.png)